Hengqin Port: Transport

 Hengqin Port serves as a major intermodal hub for cross-border travel between Zhuhai and Macau.
 On the Zhuhai side, the port is connected to urban bus routes, taxis, and Zhuhai's extensive road network, including direct access to Hengqin Avenue and Lotus Bridge.
 The port is also within proximity to Zhuhai Airport Urban Rail Transit (Zhuhai Airport MRT Line), which links the area with Zhuhai Railway Station and the greater Pearl River Delta region.

-On the Macau side, the Macau Port Area of Hengqin Port is currently served by shuttle buses and taxis, with plans for direct connectivity to the Macau Light Rapid Transit (LRT) system.
-The Hengqin Station of the Macau LRT East Line is under construction directly beneath the Macau Port Area and is expected to open in late 2024 or early 2025.
-Once completed, the station will provide a seamless underground connection to the University of Macau, as well as onward access to Taipa and Cotai via the LRT network.
+On the Macau side, the Macau Port Area of Hengqin Port is currently served by shuttle buses and taxis, with Hengqin Station on the Hengqin line of the Macau Light Rapid Transit is directly beneath the Macau Port Area.
+It provide a seamless underground connection to the University of Macau, as well as onward access to Taipa and Cotai via the LRT network.

 Additionally, the port is integrated with pedestrian skybridges and cross-border vehicular inspection lanes for private vehicles and commercial transport.
 Dedicated lanes for "cooperative customs inspection" allow for high-efficiency clearance under the "joint inspection, one-stop release" mechanism.